 The Articles state that the Object of St Luke Academies Trust is to advance Catholic religion in the diocese and that all schools within St Luke Academies Trust must conduct themselves in accordance with the teachings of the Catholic Church, Canon law and any advice offered by the diocesan bishop.
-All schools within the Trust are expected to offer a broad and balanced curriculum.
+All schools will offer a broad and balanced curriculum.

-The Board of Directors have overall responsibility for the operation of member schools and delegate limited powers to the Governing bodies of those schools.
+The Board of Directors has overall responsibility for the operation of member schools and will delegate limited powers to the governing bodies of those schools.

 The term of office for Directors is 4 years or a shorter period if specified at the time of appointment.
 Co-opted directors can be appointed for one year.
 Any director can be re-appointed, subject to remaining eligible.

 Every director is indemnified out of the assets of the Trust against any liability incurred in their capacity as a director.

 St Luke Academies Trust is governed by Directors constituted under a Memorandum of Understanding and Articles of Association.
 This Board of Directors is responsible for ensuring that high standards of governance are maintained.
 It will exercise its powers and functions with a view to fulfilling a largely strategic leadership role in the running of the schools, promoting collaboration in leadership, teaching and business management of each school.

 The Board is also governed by the terms of the Funding Agreements that are in place, the Academies Financial Handbook and the Treasury publication “Guidance on Codes of Practice for Board Members of Public Bodies”

 The Board of Directors will meet a minimum of three times a year.